C-reactive protein

 The main advantages of CRP testing include:

-• Rapid results (usually within 2-4 hours)
+• Rapid results (usually reported within 2-4 hours)

 • Non-invasive, requiring only blood collection